The [bans] section

 Note that by default, the depth is infinite.

-NOTE: skip-tree is a very big hammer at the moment, and should be used with care.
+NOTE: skip-tree is a very big hammer, and should be used with care.

 The allow-build-scripts field (optional)